Need help listening?

 WPCS began broadcasting 24 hours a day.
 In 1987, we moved

 to a new tower and the frequency changed to 89.5.
-In 1988, WPCS moved to its current location in the Communicative Arts Center of Pensacola Christian College.
+In 1988, WPCS moved to its current location in the Visual and Performing Arts building of Pensacola Christian College.

 In December 1996, RBN began with its first station in

-Eugene, Oregon, and since has grown to a network of over
+Eugene, Oregon, and since has grown to a network of almost

 40 stations across the country.
 And with the Internet, RBN can be heard anywhere in the world.
 If you have friends in